Paragraphs

 • Every patient is different.
 You deserve a personalized solution for your unique anatomy

-Beginning with the first day after knee replacement surgery, specialized personnel will manage your recovery by defining the most suitable rehabilitation program for you.
+Following your knee replacement surgery, your surgeon may decide that physical therapy is right for you, in which case specialized personnel will manage your recovery by defining the most suitable rehabilitation program for you.
 They will work with you throughout the gradual recovery process to help you regain knee mobility and increase your quality of life.

 knee replacement pain